Rachel Corsie: Departure from the Reign

-Utah Royals FC, Kansas City NWSL 2018–2021
+Utah Royals FC/Kansas City

-On 19 March 2018, Corsie signed with Utah Royals FC.
-Corsie appeared in all 24 games for Utah in 2018.
-She was named to the NWSL Team of the Month in July.
+On 19 March 2018, Corsie signed with Utah Royals FC ahead of the team's inaugural season.

-Corsie returned to Utah for the 2019 NWSL season.
-She was named to the NWSL team of the Month for May.
-Corsie would miss several NWSL games due to her participation in the 2019 FIFA Women's World Cup.
-She scored her first goal for the Royals on 19 July, her goal in the 90th minute helped Utah earn a 2–2 draw against the Portland Thorns.
-She moved with the team to Kansas City and was the captain before transferring to Aston Villa.

 Loan to Canberra United

-Corsie signed with Canberra United for the 2018-19 W-League season.
+In October 2018, Corsie signed with Australian team Canberra United on loan for the 2018-19 W-League season.
 Prior to the first game of the season, Corsie was named team captain.
-Corsie played every minute of the season for Canberra, as they finished the season in 8th place and did not qualify for the playoffs.
+She played every minute of the season for Canberra, who finished the season in 8th place and did not qualify for the playoffs.

+Return to Utah

+During the 2019 NWSL season, Corsie missed several NWSL games due to her participation in the 2019 FIFA Women's World Cup.

+She scored her first goal for the Royals on 19 July 2019, helping Utah earn a 2–2 draw against the Portland Thorns.

 Loan to Birmingham City

-On 28 August 2020, Corsie signed on loan for Birmingham City until January 2021.
-She missed the fall season of the National Women's Soccer League.
+On 28 August 2020, Corsie signed on loan for Birmingham City until January 2021, missing the fall season of the National Women's Soccer League.

-Aston Villa, 2022–2025
+Transfer to Kansas City

+In December 2020, Utah Royals FC ceased operations and was dissolved.
+Player contracts — including Corsie's — and franchise rights were sold to expansion team Kansas City NWSL (now known as the Kansas City Current).
+Corsie moved with the team to Kansas City following her return from loan in January 2021.

+On 11 August 2021, Corsie signed a two season contract extension with the club, of which she has been named captain.

-On 27 January 2022, it was revealed that in December, Kansas City Current had released Corsie, who was informed a few days before Christmas by her agent.
-Aston Villa agreed to sign her.
-Corsie went on to make 58 appearances in total for the club.
+In January 2022, it was revealed that Kansas City Current had released Corsie in December.
+She was informed a few days before Christmas by her agent, and described the news as a "surprise".

+Aston Villa

+Following her release from the Current, Corsie was signed by WSL club Aston Villa.

+In October 2024, Corsie underwent knee surgery — her sixth in total and the fifth on her left knee.
+During her return, she suffered a setback due to calf injury which delayed her reintroduction to the team.

-Corsie left Aston Villa upon the conclusion of the 2024–25 season on 10 May 2025, and soon afterwards announced her retirement from playing.
+Corsie left Aston Villa upon the conclusion of the 2024–25 season, and soon afterwards announced her retirement from playing.